cunarist/rinf/README.md

 }
 ```

-Upon receiving requests from Rust, you should first classify them by address.
+Upon receiving the request in Rust, you should first classify them by address.

 ```rust
 pub async fn handle_request(request_unique: RustRequestUnique) -> RustResponseUnique {